justsaumit/opencv-face-recognition-rpi4/README.md

 ```
 **Do note!** that updating the firmware carries some risks, and it's recommended to create a backup of your data before proceeding with the update (I recommend using sftp or rsync).
 I am doing this for better performance, stability of the camera module.
+I'm not enabling Legacy camera support in raspi-config as for some reason when it's enabled it cuts off VNC and instead of showing the display output it shows ["Cannot currently show the desktop"](https://i.ytimg.com/vi/GnzRS3AgW5U/maxresdefault.jpg)

 ## 3. Enable VNC and LCD 16x2 Screeen